coder-r2/FTHP-MPI/README.md

 src/preload/proxy_loader.c: This is used to preload the hacks into the hydra_pmi_proxy (or equivalent).

 ## Import Environment variables to be set
-PAREP_MPI_PATH: Set this to the directory holding the src and bin directories
+PAREP_MPI_PATH: Set this to the directory holding the src and bin directories.

 PAREP_MPI_BASE_WORKDIR: Set this to a directory holding a folder named checkpoint.
 This is where your checkpoints would be stored.

 PAREP_MPI_EMPI_PATH: Set this to the location of your external MPI library.

 PAREP_MPI_LIBUNWIND_PATH: Set this to the location of the libunwind library.

 PAREP_MPI_LOGS_SIM_PATH: Set this to the location of the failure simulation logs if you are using them.